 It is totally normal to see unsubscriptions (opt-out = uninstall = deleted tokens) at the level of campaign analytics or globally on the days you send campaigns.
 Here are the three spots to track deleted tokens :

 1 - Analytics > Reach tab

 3 - Push > Campaign statistics > Undelivered

 Indeed, on web push, we receive by return loop the unsubscriptions that took place between the sending of the last campaign and the campaign of the day.
-This loop occurs only once a campaign is being sent.
-That's why you'll see deleted tokens only days where a push is made (as in the picture above).
+This loop occurs only once a campaign is sent.
+That's why you'll see deleted tokens only days when a push is made (as in the picture above).

 About the ascent of deleted tokens:

 on Firefox: the deleted tokens are sent to us each time an old opt-in connects to the website again, that's why we observe opt-outs even on days when no campaign is sent.

 on Chrome: the deleted tokens are sent to us each time a new campaign is sent.